Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

-Healthcare Liability and Causality: Analysis of the Cass. civ. n.
-15991 of 2011
+Healthcare Liability and Causation: Analysis of Judgment Cass. civ. no. 15991 of 2011

 The Context of the Judgment

-Principles of Civil Liability and Causality
+Principles of Civil Liability and Causation

 Conclusions and Practical Implications